 A variety of methods are used to reduce radon in your home.
 In some cases, sealing cracks in floors and walls may help to reduce radon.
 In other cases, simple systems using pipes and fans may be used to reduce radon.
-Such systems, known as soil suction, do not
+Such systems, known as soil suction, do not require major changes to your home.

-Most homes can be fixed for about the same cost as other common home repairs. require major changes to your home.
 These systems remove radon gas from below the concrete floor and the foundation before it can enter the home.
 Similar systems can also be installed in houses with crawl spaces.
 Radon contractors use other methods that may also work in your home.
 The right system depends on the design of your home and other factors.